 - In November 2015, a jury awarded $1.75 million to a man who began taking Risperdal in 2003 for schizophrenia, who also developed gynecomastia.

-At Morgan & Morgan, our legal team helps people injured by pharmaceuticals sue drug companies and hold them accountable for their dangerous and defective medications.
+At ClassAction.com, our legal team helps people hold drug companies accountable for their dangerous and defective medications.
 We have decades of experience handling these cases and know how to get victims the compensation they deserve.

-If you or a loved one has been diagnosed with gynecomastia after using Invega or one of its variants, you may be entitled to compensation for mental anguish, medical expenses, and other damages.
+If you or a loved one suffered unforeseen side effects from a medication, you may be entitled to compensation for mental anguish, medical expenses, and other damages.
 To find out if you may be eligible for compensation, please contact us today.